danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### 2. Update the Serverless manifest

-> Note that we'll now be modifying the manifest file of the audio-transcoder, **not** the layer!
+> Note that we'll now be modifying the manifest file of the **audio transcoder** project!

-First modify the environment variables, and add the names of the input- and output buckets:
+First modify the environment variables, and add the names of your input- and output buckets:

 ```yml
 service: audio-transcoder